tpvasconcelos/dotfiles/README.md

 what's going on.
 It is recommended to reboot your machine after running this script for the first time.
 For convenience, the script will prompt you for an automatic reboot at the end.

+**Note:** By default, this script will install a bunch of Python versions (using `pyenv`).
+If you want to control which versions are installed, you can expose the `PYENV_VERSIONS` environment variable with a space-separated list of Python versions.
+For example, to only install Python 3.8 and Python 3.9, run: `PYENV_VERSIONS="3.8.9 3.9.3" ./bootstrap.zsh`.
+Check inside the `bootstrap.zsh` script to see which versions are installed by default.

 ```shell script
 cd ~/.dotfiles && ./bootstrap.zsh
 ```

 There are no unwanted side effects from running this script multiple times.
-So, if you encounter any errors, feel free to just run it again.
+So, if you encounter any errors, feel free to just run it again (once you have fixed the underlying issue).

 ## Appendix